hilletc7/first-test/README.md

 The ```covid.domestic.total()``` and ```covid.domestic.new()``` commands will plot the number of total/new cases based on your US state query so you can observe how piss-poor of a job your state is doing to control the spread.

-So, clone the repo, set your working directory, source the script, sit back and relax (and I do mean relax, this shit is not super-efficient) and watch the off-brand Disney magic unfold.
+So, clone the repo, set your working directory, source the script, sit back and relax (and I do mean relax, this nonsense is not super-efficient) and watch the off-brand Disney magic unfold.

-BUT FIRST, please make sure you install the following packages or this thing will refuse listen (much like the people refusing to wear a goddamn mask in public):
+BUT FIRST, please make sure you install the following packages or this thing will refuse listen (much like the people refusing to wear a goshdarn mask in public):
 ```
 install.packages("ggplot2")
 install.packages("gganimate")